Chapter 13 Bankruptcy

 - Motor vehicle payments

 Unsecured debts like credit card balances and unpaid medical bills may or may not be paid back in full.
-The portion that you will be required to pay will depend on the amount of the debts in relationship to the disposable income that remains after your priority debt payments are made.
-Payments plans are structured to last for 3 to 5 years; the exact duration will depend upon the circumstances.
+The portion that you will be required to pay will depend on the amount of the debts in relation to the disposable income that remains after your priority debt payments are made.
+Payment plans are structured to last for 3 to 5 years; the exact duration will depend upon the circumstances.

 Free Consultations!Click below to start the process on your consultation.